jlkravitz/kesem-selection/README.md

 1. Navigate to your "Documents" directory: `cd ~/Documents`
 2. Clone this github repository: `git clone git@github.com:jlkravitz/kesem-selection.git`
 3. Navigate to the new directory: `cd kesem-selection`
-4. Install Homebrew (This is safe and fast!
-I swear!): `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-5. Install python3: `brew install python3`
-6. Install fpdf, a python library for building pdfs: `pip3 install fpdf`
+4. Install fpdf, a python library for building pdfs: `pip install fpdf`
-7. Separately, install [Table Tool](https://itunes.apple.com/us/app/table-tool/id1122008420) for Mac.
+5. Separately, install [Table Tool](https://itunes.apple.com/us/app/table-tool/id1122008420) for Mac.
 This will make it easier to view and edit CSV files, which you'll have to do later.
-8. Separately (again), export the applications and references from Wufoo into CSV format.
+6. Separately (again), export the applications and references from Wufoo into CSV format.

 Move them to the `kesem-selection` directory and call them `apps.csv` and `references.csv` (you can do this in Finder if you have a Mac).
     1. **NOTE:** Only export once you know you have *all* applications and references.
 These scripts